oceanprotocol/market/content/pages/privacy/en.md

 **Legitimate interests:**

-Our legitimate interest is to enhance the user experience by improving the performance of Ocean Market.
+Our legitimate interest is to enhance the user experience by improving the performance of OpenLava.

 **Retention period:**